Most Restricted Places on earth include places on the planet that are either completely forbidden to visitors or have highly restricted access.

 This is one of the most dangerous and the most restricted places on earth.
 The entire island is covered with snakes.
 It’s believed that the snakes became trapped on the island when the rising sea levels disconnected the island from the mainland.

 For the safety of visitors and snakes alike, visitors are completely barred from entering the island.
-Only selected researchers and Brazillian Navy is allowed to visit the island.
+Only selected researchers and the Brazillian Navy is allowed to visit the island.

-The main highlight the island is the critically endangered snake species called the golden lanceheads.
+The main highlight of the island is the critically endangered snake species called the golden lanceheads.
 There are about 4000 lancehead snakes on the island.

 4. Mezhgorye, Russia: Russian’s Secret Nuclear Missile Facility